diipak/DataAgentPlatform/README.md

 ## System Architecture

 The platform utilizes a multi-agent system built with the Google Cloud Agent Development Kit (ADK).
+For a detailed visual representation of the system architecture, please see the [**Architecture Diagram**](./ARCHITECTURE.md).

 The key agents and their roles are:

 *   **SchemaAgent:** Connects to Google BigQuery to discover available datasets and tables.
 It retrieves and provides detailed schema information (column names, data types) for the user-selected dataset, which is crucial for contextual understanding.
 *   **DataAnalystAgent:** This agent is the core query processing unit.
 It receives a natural language query from the user and the comprehensive schema of the selected dataset (provided by the `SchemaAgent`).
 It then leverages a Large Language Model (LLM, e.g., Gemini) to translate the natural language query into an optimized BigQuery SQL query.
 After generating the SQL, it executes the query against the target dataset and returns the structured results.